jakesimonds/hugo-demo/content/posts/learned.md

 Digital Equipment Corporation Programmed Data Processor.

-No mention of 'compter'.
+No mention of 'computer'.
 Why?
 Because even back then (maybe especially back then) 'computer' was a dirty word that people associated with incredibly expensive, hard to work, frustrating machines.
 So if you wanted to sell computers, or get your boss to buy you a computer, it helped to not call it computer!

 A personal example: My worst day at work, or in school, in terms of what it feels like qualitatively is really not that different from when I was a kid and I couldn't get a printer to connect.
 Or video editing in 2007.